North Melbourne: History

 In the 1850s a Benevolent Asylum was built between Abbotsford and Curzon Streets, coinciding with the desire to find space to accommodate the growing population from the gold rush.
 (The Asylum remained a feature of the area until its move to Cheltenham in 1911.)
 In 1859 the area separated from the City of Melbourne and proclaimed as the municipal Borough of Hotham, after the Governor of Victoria Charles Hotham.
 Hotham Post Office opened on 20 March 1860.

 By 1861, Hotham had a population of over 7,000.

 In 1869, some of these decided to form the Hotham Football Club that later became a foundation member of the VFA (Australian rules football), today known as the North Melbourne Kangaroos.
 On 26 August 1887, the Borough was renamed North Melbourne.
 By this time it included an imposing North Melbourne Town Hall and the Metropolitan Meat Market, both designed by the architect George Raymond Johnson.

 Although there were pockets of middle class housing in the wider tree-lined streets such as Dryburgh, Chapman and Brougham, by the 1880s the suburb had become a predominantly working class area with most of the male population employed in local industry.

 In the 1890s tram routes had entered the area as far as Abbotsford Street, walking distance from the Arden Street Oval.

 In 1905 North Melbourne was absorbed once again into the City of Melbourne.

 In the 1930s many areas of North Melbourne, in particular the laneways, became overcrowded and defined as slums.
 As such, large government housing development projects were proposed, which were eventually completed in the 1960s.

 The North Melbourne Court of Petty Sessions closed on 1 January 1968 and the former courthouse was sold to a private buyer in 1981.

+North Melbourne was ranked 24th coolest suburb in the world by Time Out magazine.